3v1n0/ofxstatement-chebanca/README.md

 ### Loading Historical data

-This only supports the statements for the last year, however it's also possible to convert the old per-quarter statements that are available from the archive as PDF files.
+CheBanca website only allows to download the `xlsx` statements in for the last year, however it's also possible to get the old statement files in PDF format and convert these old per-quarter statements that are available from the archive.

 A plugin is provided that uses `poppler-util`'s `pdftotext` to easily generate machine parse-able data.

-This is an experimental plugin, that may not alwyas work but it can be used via:
+This is an experimental plugin, that may not always work but it can be used via:

     ofxstatement -d convert -t chebanca-pdf ./dir-containing-all-pdfs
     ofxstatement -d convert -t chebanca-pdf CheBanca-20-Q2.pdf